makamu-okinyi/makamus-portfilio-havckathon/README.md

 My frontend development skills

-My love for visual storytelling through photography
+My love for photography

-Projects I've built and collaborated on
+Projects I've built

 A bit of my personality, creativity, and curiosity